 Child Custody & Paternity

-Legal Representation for Child Custody Disputes and Establishing Paternity in Massachusetts
+Legal Support for Child Custody and Paternity in Massachusetts

-Child custody and visitation is often emotional and difficult issue for parents in divorce as well as in post-divorce situations.
-It also arises as an issue for unmarried parents in paternity actions where a father must prove his parentage to seek any type of custody arrangements for his biological child.father and son
+Child custody and visitation is often an emotional and difficult issue for parents in divorce as well as in post-divorce situations.
+It also arises as an issue for unmarried parents in paternity actions where a father must prove his parentage to seek any type of custody arrangements for his biological child.A parent and child with full custody in Massachusetts

-If you are seeking or contesting custody whether through a divorce or after a paternity case or later after custody orders have been issued by the court, we strongly urge you to seek representation from an attorney who is experienced in these matters.
+If you are seeking or contesting custody, whether through a divorce or after a paternity case, or later after custody orders have been issued by the court, we strongly urge you to seek representation from a Westford family law attorney who is experienced in these matters.

 At Ryder & Phelps, P.C., our team of family lawyers has the experience and dedication you need in seeking the best possible outcome for your case.
 It is important to understand that courts operate on the policy of resolving parenting issues based on the best interests of the child, as opposed to the wishes of the parents.